deepskystacker/DSS/Installers/README.txt

 1. Improve handling of images in the processing tab where the greatest pixel value was well below the maximum.
 This could result in the image being displayed "whited out".

+2. Add a new background calibration method that simply offsets the pixel values so that the background level is adjusted to be the same as that of the reference frame.

 Changes for DeepSkyStacker 6.1.2
 ================================